malthe/bs-virtualdom/README.md

 ## Introduction

-The library was designed from the ground up to support a functional, reactive application model.
+The library was designed from the ground up to support a functional programming model based on immutability.
 The user provides input and you translate that to messages which are then processed in a central update handler to feed a new state to the rendering loop.

 You'll have to try hard to shoot yourself in the foot!

 The library provides the following building blocks which are also _directives_:

 - `h` function to create virtual nodes (or _vnodes_ for short).
+- `component` function to create independent, reusable components.
-- `thunk` function to cache nodes.
+- `thunk` function to cache directives.
-- `wedge` function to insert multiple directives
+- `wedge` function to insert multiple directives.
-- `index` function to insert multiple _keyed_ directives.
+- `keyed` function to insert multiple _keyed_ directives.
 - a number of directives that adds attributes, classes, events, properties, and styles to a virtual node.

 In addition, `mount` is what you use to attach the main view function to an existing DOM element.